 First-year students are all assigned to Ms. Elizabeth Stevens, the Honors Academic Adviser.
-Students meet with Ms. Stevens over the summer to get registered for classes.
+Ms. Stevens registers students for classes over the summer.
 Starting in the Fall semester, some students will also be assigned a faculty adviser in their major.
 When it is time to be advised and register for Spring semester classes, students will either see Ms. Stevens OR their faculty adviser.
 Students will receive a PIN at their advisement appointment that is required to register for classes.